NitroRCr/AIaW/DATABASE.md

 - User is member of chat → Chat contains messages → User can access messages

 ## Recent Schema Changes

+### Assistant Sharing and User Workspaces (August 2025)
+- Added `parent_id` and `is_shared` to user_assistants table for inheritance and sharing
+- Created `assistant_sharing_type` ENUM with 'global' and 'workspace' values
+- Added `can_manage_assistant` function to handle complex assistant permissions
+- Created `user_workspaces` table for fast user-workspace relationship lookups
+- Added triggers to maintain user_workspaces data automatically
+- Enhanced RLS policies for shared assistants (global and workspace-level)

 ### Enhanced Access Control (July 2025)
 - Added `is_workspace_admin_or_owner` function to centralize permission checks